|MEETING PLACE:||The Gonzo Inn, 100W 200S, Moab, Utah|

 - Camera and accessories

-- Sarong: useful for sun protection/changing clothes
+- Sarong: useful for sun protection, evaporative cooling, changing clothes, etc

 - Small day pack, waist pack or hydration pack for side hikes